-Drexel Applied Innovation directs and funds the commercialization process for innovations developed through the University’s basic and use-inspired research efforts.
+Drexel Applied Innovation supports the commercialization process for innovations developed through the University’s basic and use-inspired research efforts.
 This process starts with protecting the intellectual property through filing for a federally issued patent, and then commercializing or “bringing it to market” through licensing to either an established company with related business interests and expertise, or a new venture specifically created by an entrepreneur or a faculty member.
 In both strategies, Drexel Applied Innovation collaborates with the principal investigator to manage the engagement with interested companies, entrepreneurs and investors.

 The experienced Drexel Applied Innovation team works closely with members of the University research community in the invention disclosure, evaluation, patent application, marketing, licensing and start-up activities.
 The team determines the most appropriate strategy to protect and bring technologies to market, and then guides researchers with a primary goal of seeing innovations successfully commercialized and securing the associated reputational and financial benefits for both the researchers and the University.
 The University receives more than 100 new disclosures each year, covering a wide variety of technology areas, including life sciences, materials, software, communications and engineering.
 Each year on average 40-50 patents are issued to Drexel faculty, and the Drexel Applied Innovation team works closely with interested faculty to prepare, mentor and launch start-ups, averaging four to five companies a year.